gothinkster/realworld-starter-kit/backend/README.md

 - Services can not import anything outside services (and as an exception logging)
 - Other packages can only import from services

+## Testing

+Smoke tests in one run (all tests specified by Postman and some more).

 ## RealWorld API Spec

 * CORS should be working ok and content type must be json/utf8: `application/json;charset=utf8`